-A fault condition can be caused by faulty wire insulation, wet wiring inside an appliance, or faulty electrical equipment connected to the circuit, etc. All ground faults must be repaired before use of the RV.
+A fault condition can be caused by damaged wire insulation, defective electrical equipment connected to the circuit, or wet wiring inside an appliance, etc. All ground faults must be repaired before use of the RV.

 Test all GFCI receptacles monthly